ChompChompDead/ChompChompDead/README.md

 i want to learn new languages but currently i only really know lua and the html/css/frontend js pack

-please dont expect my repos to be something good. especially the java repos
+please dont expect my repos to be something original & good. especially the java repos

+thanks for reading my bio! have a good day

 contact me on discord if u want lol (chomp#0986)